Ivchenko-Progress AI-222

 The Ivchenko-Progress AI-222 (AI-222, АИ-222-25) is a family of low-bypass turbofan engines.

 Design and development

 The development of the engine started at Ivchenko-Progress of Zaporizhzhia, Ukraine in 1999.
 The engine was originally intended for the Yakovlev Yak-130 trainer aircraft.
-An afterburning version, the AI-222-25F (from Russian/Ukrainian "Форсаж", meaning reheat) is also available with thrust vectoring.
+An afterburning version, the AI-222-25F (from Russian/Ukrainian term "Форсаж") is also available with thrust vectoring.

 In 2015 Russian manufacturer "Saljut" began to produce AI-222-25 without any Ukrainian involvement.